-The Compensation Committee met three (3) times in 2015.
+The Compensation Committee met one (1) time in 2019.

-The members of the Nominations and Corporate Governance Committee are John W. Murrey, III, Chairman, Charles E. Brock, and Hilda S. Murray.
+The members of the Nominations and Corporate Governance Committee in 2019 were Hilda S. Murray, Chairman, Charles E. Brock, and Michael L. Owens.
 The Nominations and Corporate Governance Committee develops and recommends for board approval corporate governance guidelines.

 The Nominations and Corporate Governance Committee's Charter includes the duties of a nominating committee.
 Nominees approved by a majority of the Committee are recommended to the full Board.
 In selecting and approving director nominees, the Committee considers, among other factors, the existing composition of the Board and the mix of Board members appropriate for the perceived needs of the Company.
 The Committee believes continuity in leadership and board tenure increase the Board's ability to exercise meaningful board oversight.
-Because qualified incumbent directors provide stockholders benefit of continuity of leadership and seasoned judgment gained through experience as a director of the Company, the Committee will generally give priority as potential candidates to those incumbent directors interested in standing for re-election who have satisfied director performance expectations, including regular attendance at, preparation for and meaningful participation in Board and committee meetings.
+Because qualified incumbent directors provide stockholders the benefit of continuity of leadership and seasoned judgment gained through experience as a director of the Company, the Committee will generally give priority as potential candidates to those incumbent directors interested in standing for re-election who have satisfied director performance expectations, including regular attendance at, preparation for and meaningful participation in Board and committee meetings.